 Students will explore and experiment how photographers, moving image artists understand, capture and represent actuality.
-Technical workshops on colours, optical theories, camera movements, framing and operations will be offered.
-Field work for practicing skills of observation is an important part of the course.
+Technical workshops on camera obscura, optical theory, colour correction, framing and composition, camera operation and camera movement will be offered.
+Field work of self-directed nature for practicing skills of observation is an important part of the course.
 Class assignments will enhance students' ability to look into details both in aesthetic realm and in cultural contexts.

-Students will be working on photography and video production that are essential craft for media artists in various fields and in a cross-disciplinary manner.
-This course serves as a foundation for works of photography and moving image, interactive media with moving and still content, spatial design, visual narrative, and video installation.
+Students will be working mainly on photography and elementary moving image production that are essential craft for media artists in various fields and in a cross-disciplinary manner.
+This course serves as a foundation for works of photography and moving image, interactive media with moving and still content and visual narrative.
 Students will be both technically and intellectually ready to engage in further experimentations of lens-based media creations in advanced courses.